 Rumor has it that people lacking wisdom teeth are more evolved.
 Believe it or not, scientists are working on narrowing down the genetic mutation for that suppression of third molar development.
 They think that the expanding brain size and a gradual shift in jaw engineering just doesn’t allow a third molar to form correctly.
 If you are truly missing wisdom teeth, ask your parents about their experience with their wisdom teeth because chances are you inherited this trait.
 We mainly use our first and second molars to do the chewing, so the lack of the third set won’t prevent you from enjoying your dinner.

 Third molars extractions are seen as a right of passage of all sorts in the U.S. today.
 With so many adolescents getting braces, parents and orthodontists try to do everything possible to prevent crowding and infection issues that can stem from these back teeth.
 It’s amazing how most people have heard more than one horror story about third molar extractions when there’s usually nothing to worry about.
 Not only that, but just as many people can’t seem to remember if they ever had wisdom teeth to begin with.
 Since so many of us have this type of surgery when we are young and under the care of our parents, it’s easy to forget what kind of extractions we had done in the past.

 If you want to know anymore about wisdom teeth or third molars, click on some of our blogs below:

 Call Daxon Dentistry Today

 Not sure where your wisdom teeth are?
 Maybe it’s time for an evaluation!
-We are the premier dentists and prosthodontists in the St. Petersburg, Fla. area.
-We are passionate about giving our patients award-winning smiles.
-Come in today!
+Dr. Daxon is a premier dentists and prosthodontist in the St. Petersburg, Fla. area & is passionate about giving patients award-winning smiles.